 This ‘Types of Futures’ tool takes a different view.
 It invites you to think in ‘futures’, plural.
 That means recognising that there are many ways that the future could unfold, and that what we do today can, to a certain extent, shape those multiple ways.

-It also means to be curious and open to uncertainty, holding space for different perspectives, even when we do not have clear answers.
+It also means being curious and open to uncertainty, holding space for different perspectives, even when we do not have clear answers.

 A ‘quantum mindset’